 It gives them validation; it makes them realize that they do matter, especially when they hear it from their parents.
 In fact, this can prove to be a highly effective way to convey your message.
 Furthermore, seeing that young children may only concentrate on one thing at a time, you may want to get their attention first by calling their name.

 You can support this further by using eye contact to connect with your kids.
 As we know, making eye contact while conversing with someone is a remarkable way to get your point across.
 Not only this, but it leaves a lasting impression on both the parties.
 If you talk to children by getting down on their level or by sitting with them, it demonstrates good manners and also makes them feel important.
+Kids want to be treated like adults…talk to them how you would talk to another adult- with proper respect and eye contact.
 This, in turn, makes for a great conversation.

 4. Be Sure To Use Positive Language